zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 4. Create a set of name servers where each unique name server name in *Names* is linked to an empty set of IP addresses ("Name Servers").

-5. Fetch the IP addresses for any [in-bailiwick] name server names in *Names* by using Method [Get-IB-Addr-in-Zone].
+5. Fetch the IP addresses for any [In-Bailiwick] name server names in *Names* by using Method [Get-IB-Addr-in-Zone].

 6. Add each fetched IP address, if any, to *Name Servers* to the name server name it belongs to.

-7. Extract the set of [out-of-bailiwick] name server names from *Names* ("OOB Names").
+7. Extract the set of [Out-Of-Bailiwick] name server names from *Names* ("OOB Names").

 8. Get the IP addresses for name server names in *OOB Names* by using Method